Aravindha1234u/Probe_spider/README.md

 >This tool is for research purposes only.
 Hence, the developers of this tool won't be responsible for any misuse of data collected using this tool.
 Used by many researchers and open source intelligence (OSINT) analysts.

 ### License  :page_facing_up:
-Recon_Spider is licensed under GNU General Public License v3.0.
-Take a look at the [License](https://github.com/Aravindha1234u/Recon_Spider/blob/master/LICENSE)
+Probe_Spider is licensed under GNU General Public License v3.0.
+Take a look at the [License](https://github.com/Aravindha1234u/Probe_Spider/blob/master/LICENSE)

 ## Special Thanks
 [Adithyan AK](https://github.com/adithyan-ak)